Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Do AI-written cold emails actually get replies?

-Yes, when the AI uses real prospect research — not just merge tags.
-Emails that reference a specific LinkedIn post, funding round, or hiring trend see 2–3x higher reply rates than template-based blasts.
-The deciding factor is research depth: an AI that writes based on actual data about the prospect outperforms one that only generates variations of a generic template, regardless of how polished the writing is.
+Yes, when the AI writes from real prospect research rather than merge tags.
+In an analysis of 12 million outreach emails, Backlinko found that personalizing the message body raised response rates by 32.7 percent over generic sends.
+The deciding factor is research depth: an AI that writes from actual data about the prospect beats one that only rewrites a template, no matter how polished the prose.

 Is it legal to send cold emails?

-In the US, cold email is legal under the CAN-SPAM Act as long as you include a physical address, a clear unsubscribe mechanism, and an honest subject line.
+In the US, cold email is legal under the CAN-SPAM Act as long as you include a physical address, a clear unsubscribe option, and an honest subject line.
 In the EU, GDPR requires a legitimate interest basis and easy opt-out.
 In Canada, CASL requires implied or express consent.
-Most B2B cold email automation tools handle compliance basics like unsubscribe links automatically, but you are responsible for targeting appropriateness and honoring opt-outs promptly.
+Most B2B cold email automation tools handle basics like unsubscribe links automatically, but you are responsible for targeting appropriateness and honoring opt-outs promptly.

 How many cold emails should I send per day?